Md-Zameer/Md-Zameer/README.md

 <br>

 <h3 align="center">
-A graduate student with strong interest in development and labour economics.
-I have a strong foundation in applied econometrics, proficiency in STATA and R.
+A Research Associate working currently working with Jean Dreze across different subjects like food security, MGNREGA, Education and other.
+I have strong interest in development and labor economics, strong foundation in applied econometrics and proficiency in STATA and R.
-I am looking for RA positions in Development Economics.
 </h3>

 ---